-There are a number of ways to find a hole in your mattress.
+There are many ways to find a hole in your mattress.
 One of the ways to do this is by using soapy water, which quickly identifies the leak by producing bubbles.
 Simply smear the exterior with soapy water and wait for results.
 Another somewhat clunky way of doing this is to submerge areas of the mattress in water and then spot where bubbles are produced, which will identify the leaking hole.
 Once identified, you should deflate the mattress.

 Step Two: Sand and Score

 This step is only necessary when the puncture is located in the flocked area which is on the surface of certain ranges.
-If this is so, then go ahead and gently sand away the surface that is flocked and extend all round the leak.
+If this is so, then go ahead and gently sand away the surface that is flocked and extend all around the leak.
 This will allow the surface to be able to have an effective seal when it comes to repairing the puncture later on.